-VALUE ADDED DESALINATION.
+DESALINATION.
 Engineers at UCLA invented the first practical way to convert saltwater to drinking water in 1959.
-Today, UCLA researchers are using nanotechnology to improve the membranes that filter the water and sensors to make water treatment plants self-regulating.
-A cross-disciplinary Grand Challenges team of all-star faculty is committed to making Los Angeles 100 percent sustainable in energy, water and biodiversity by 2050.
+Today, UCLA researchers are using nanotechnology to improve the membranes that filter the water.
+A cross-disciplinary team of all-star faculty is committed to making Los Angeles 100 percent sustainable by 2050.

 SUPER-SIZED TELESCOPES.
 UCLA faculty and researchers use the Keck I and II telescopes on Mauna Kea, Hawaii; they are designing instruments for the next-generation Thirty Meter Telescope.

 INFINITY AND BEYOND.
-Faculty are involved with many NASA missions, from Dawn to Mars 2020 to the Europa Mission.
-Undergraduate students designed, built and launched the ELFIN satellite to conduct research into space weather, which powers the Northern Lights.
-Bioengineering Prof. Andrea Kasko focuses on the design of new materials for biomedical use.
+Faculty and alumni are involved with many NASA missions, from Dawn to Mars 2020 to Europa Clipper.
+Astronaut Megan McArthur '93 was the robotics expert on the final space shuttle mission to the Hubble Telescope; today, she is the pilot of the NASA SpaceX Crew-2 mission to the ISS, launched on April 23, 2021.
+Undergraduate students designed, built and launched the ELFIN satellite to conduct research into space weather.

-Astronomer and TED star Prof. Andrea Ghez

-Chemistry Prof. Neil Garg is known for creative teaching.

-Here's a sampling of majors.
-See pages 14-15 for a complete list.
-Biochemistry Electrical Engineering Computer Science Applied Mathematics Mechanical Engineering These majors are of growing interest:
+Bioengineering Assoc.
+Prof. Andrea Kasko focuses on the design of new materials for biomedical use.

+A sampling of majors (see pages 14-15 for

+Applied Mathematics Biochemistry Computer Science Electrical Engineering Mechanical Engineering

+Majors of growing interest:

+Climate Science Engineering Geology Mathematics/Economics Physics Statistics pert Prof. David Jewitt takes students on a field trip to Kitt Peak Observatory.

-Statistics Physics Mathematics/Economics Engineering Geology A few of the intriguing minors in this area.
-See page 15 for a complete list.
+Some intriguing minors in this area (see page 15 for a complete list):

 Atmospheric and Oceanic Sciences Biomedical Research Earth and Environmental Science Geochemistry

-The Concrete Lab is a research and instructional space for Civil and Environmental Engineering.
-Fascinated by life, from single cells to the human body If you like to explore the secrets of living organisms or you think you might have a talent for healing, you may find your calling in the LIFE SCIENCES or NURSING.
+Fascinated by life, from single cells to the human body

+If you like to explore the secrets of living organisms or you think you might have a talent for healing, you may find your calling in the LIFE SCIENCES or NURSING.

-SHARPEN YOUR SKILLS All life sciences and nursing majors learn critical thinking, analytical skills, research strategies and laboratory skills.
+All life sciences and nursing majors learn critical thinking, analytical skills, research strategies and laboratory skills.
 Depending on your major and course choices, you may develop ease in data mapping or acquire specific clinical skills.

-SHAPE YOUR FUTURE Life sciences majors find jobs in research labs, biotechnology, pharmaceuticals or genetic counseling.
+Life sciences majors find jobs in research labs, biotechnology, pharmaceuticals or genetic counseling.
 Many go on to graduate study in neuroscience, medicine, dentistry and other health-related professions.

-VALUE ADDED HOSPITAL.
-UCLA's health science schools are on the main campus - and so is Ronald Reagan UCLA Medical Center, ranked the No. 4 hospital in the U.S. That's where our nursing students do their clinical immersion.
+HOSPITAL.
+UCLA's health science schools are on the main campus - and so is Ronald Reagan UCLA Medical Center, ranked the No. 3 hospital in the U.S. That's where our nursing students do their clinical immersion.
 Even more students are involved at the hospital as volunteers and researchers, especially in the biomedical research minor.
 And our medical school faculty teaches courses in the undergraduate neuroscience program.

 BRAIN RESEARCH.
 More than 50 years ago, UCLA became a leader in the then-new field of brain research.
 That's one reason we identify psychology as a life science, not a social science: Our approach is grounded in neurobiology.
-UCLA's graduate program in clinical psychology is ranked first in the U.S. ECOLOGY.
+UCLA's graduate program in clinical psychology is ranked first in the U.S.

+ECOLOGY.
 There's an extensive botanical garden right on campus, an urban refuge for biodiversity.
 Further afield is the University of California's Stunt Ranch Santa Monica Mountains Reserve, used for research and internships.
-Ongoing studies focus on how flora and fauna have recovered from a 1993 fire. <complex-block> Here's a sampling of majors.
-See pages 14-15 for a complete list.
-Biology Psychology Psychobiology Physiological Science Nursing These majors are of growing interest:
+Ongoing studies focus on how flora and fauna have recovered from a 1993 fire.

-Cognitive Science Neuroscience Molecular, Cell and Developmental Biology Human Biology and Society A few of the intriguing minors in this area.
-See page 15 for a complete list.
-Applied Developmental Psychology Biomedical Research Conservation Biology Evolutionary Medicine Prof. Amy Rowat, Integrative Biology and Physiology, teaches a course in Science & Food.
-Ronald Reagan UCLA Medical Center is ranked No. 4 in the nation. also had La la la ursing students in the simulation lab
+A sampling of majors (see pages 14-15 for a complete list):

+Biology Nursing Psychobiology Psychology Physiological Science

+Majors of growing interest:

+Cognitive Science Human Biology and Society Molecular, Cell and Developmental Biology Neuroscience

+Some intriguing minors in this area (see page 15 for a complete list):

+Applied Developmental Psychology Biomedical Research Conservation Biology Evolutionary Medicine

+Assoc.
+Prof. Amy Rowat, Integrative Biology and Physiology, teaches a course called Science and Food.